-- Whom to contact if a Chowan student is missing. - Public Safety(252)398-1234 - Derek Burke, Chief of Campus Police (252)398-6369, burked@chowan.edu - Valeria Day, Director of Residence Life (252)398-6200, sacamfield@chowan.edu - Brandon Zoch, Associate Vice President for Student Affairs (252)398-6464, zochb@chowan.edu - Montrose Streeter, Vice President for Student Affairs (252)398-1227, mastreeter@chowan.edu
+- Whom to contact if a Chowan student is missing. - - Valeria Day, Director of Residence Life (252)398-6200, vlday@chowan.edu - Brandon Zoch, Assistant Vice President for Campus Life (252)398-6464, zochb@chowan.edu

 Clery Crime Statistics

 According to the Clery Act, Chowan University must include, "statistics based on reports of alleged criminal incidents.
 It is not necessary for the crime to have been investigated by the police or a campus security authority, nor must a finding of guilt or responsibility be made to include the reported crime."